ayushKhandelwal07/Collage_Project/README.md

 # React + Vite
-TO run file go to the src folder and use npm npm run command
+TO run file go to the src folder and use 'npm run dev' command